mattkrea/sequelize-handlers/README.md

 	const app = require('express')();

 	const router = createController(models.Post, {
+		// Allow the primary key to be modified during a PUT
+		allowChangingPrimaryKey: false,
+		// Include model relations in a request to `/`
+		// WARNING: this will get slower with large databases
+		includeRelationsInGetAll: false
 		// Customize the top-level property in the resulting JSON
 		overrideOutputName: 'article',
 		// By default `body-parser.json()` is enabled on the router--If you wish to